bss114/OHMC_Colaboratory/Protocols/Extraction/1_PowerSoil_QiaCubeHT.md

 the O-ring on the spigot into the drain.
 - [ ] Place the channeling block into the channeling block holder.
 - [ ] Place the QIAamp 96 Plate in the transfer carriage.
-Load the carriage with the QIAamp 96 Plate into the left (waste) chamber of the vacuum chamber.
+Load the carriage with the QIAamp 96 Plate into the left (waste) chamber of the vacuum chamber. **Ensure that the carriage is positioned all the way to the left inside the vacuum chamber.**
-- [ ] Ensure that the carriage is positioned to the left inside the vacuum chamber.
-Place the riser block EMTR in the right (elution) chamber of the vacuum chamber, with the pin of the riser block EMTR in top-right position.
+- [ ]  Place the riser block EMTR in the right (elution) chamber of the vacuum chamber, with the pin of the riser block EMTR in top-right position.
 Load EMTR (without lid) into elution chamber.

 ![fig1](https://github.com/BisanzLab/OHMC_Colaboratory/blob/main/images/qiacube_vacuum_powersoil.jpg)